equinor/flownet/docs/egg_model_example.rst

                 400          1 1.000E-05        1        0/

-3. Output variables of interest must be specify in this regards we add in the SUMMARY section
+3. Output variables of interest must be specified.
+For instance, we add in the SUMMARY section the following

 ::